jmmzzei/crypto-data/README.md

 # crypto-data

-Command line app for getting cryptocurrencies related data retrieved from CoinAPI.
+An experimental command line app for getting cryptocurrencies related data retrieved from CoinAPI.

 ## Installation